CCI-MOC/hil/docs/migrations.md

   - In roughly what stage of HaaS's development this dump was taken, e.g. "Just after re-integrating flask" or "first integration of openvpn"
-  - The commit hash of the revision of HaaS which created the database.
+  - The git commit hash of the revision of HaaS which created the database.
   - A list of extensions that were loaded into HaaS when the database was created.
   - Any other options in the config file that would have affected the